istio/istio.io/content/en/docs/tasks/observability/metrics/querying-metrics/index.md

     rate(istio_requests_total{destination_service=~"productpage.*", response_code="200"}[5m])
     {{< /text >}}

-### About the Prometheus add-on
+### About the Prometheus addon

-The Prometheus add-on is a Prometheus server that comes preconfigured to scrape Istio endpoints to collect metrics.
+The Prometheus addon is a Prometheus server that comes preconfigured to scrape Istio endpoints to collect metrics.
 It provides a mechanism for persistent storage and querying of Istio metrics.